 Are you in Saskatoon and looking for an

-expansive and progressive community?
+expansive community?

-Join us for our monthly Sunday gatherings where we connect with each other in person here in Saskatoon and with SSUC in Edmonton via live stream, share in being a supportive community.
+Join us for our monthly Sunday gatherings where we connect with each other in person here in Saskatoon and with SSUC in Edmonton via live stream, and share in being a supportive community.

 SSUC Saskatoon has an active prayer chain of about 4 members who hold people and intentions in their hearts daily.
 All concerns can be sent to trisha.a.little@gmail.com.